RichardLitt/cabin-porn/README.md

 Run using `python cabin-porn-it.py` or see below for creating a `cabin` global alias.

-If you get an about `bs4` missing:
+If you get an error about `bs4` missing:

 ```
 ImportError: No module named bs4